qetdr/research-data-pipeline/README.md

 # 3. Files and Directories
 ## 3.1 Directory Tree and a Brief Functional Overview
 Below is a high-level overview of the general directory structure.
-Some files (e.g., for caching) that are produced but will not be directly itneracted with by the user are not presented below:
+Some files (e.g., for caching) that are produced but will not be directly interacted with by the user are not presented below.
+Additionally, we present here the pipeline where data are ingested and cleaned, i.e., in its 'final' form.
+When the project is ran for the very first time, the directories `dags/tables/` and `dags/data_ready` are empty.

 `research_pipe_container/`: the root directory
 - `docker-compose.yaml`: Docker container configuration file